BookScan: Use of BookScan

 BookScan was initially greeted with scepticism, but is now widely used by both the publishing industry and the media.
 Publishers use the numbers to track the success of their rivals.
 The media uses the figures as a reference to gauge a title's success.
 Daniel Gross of Slate has noted the increase of pundits using the figures to disparage each other.

 BookScan also provided previously unavailable metrics on books published by multiple publishers, such as classic novels in the public domain which may be published by many different houses.
 Previously, no single entity had figures for the sales of these books; publishers and bookstores only knew their own sales.
 Slate noted that Jane Austen's Pride and Prejudice was available from Amazon in 130 different editions; prior to BookScan there was no way to tabulate total sales.
 By summing BookScan data, however, Pride and Prejudice was reported to command sales of 110,000 a year, nearly 200 years after being published.

 BookScan records cash register sales of books by tracking ISBNs when a clerk scans the barcode.
 BookScan only tracks print book sales, thus excluding ebook sales from major e-tailers such as Amazon Kindle, Barnes & Noble Nook, Kobo, Apple, and Google Play.
 BookScan likewise does not include non-retail sales through channels such as libraries, nor specialty retailers who do not report to the service.
+The weekend edition of the Wall Street Journal carried bestseller lists from BookScan data (non-fiction and fiction lists broken into traditional book, ebook, and combined lists) until the fall of 2023.

-Nielsen offers the BookScan service in 10 territories outside the U.S.: the UK, Ireland, Australia, New Zealand, India, South Africa, Italy, Spain, Brazil and Mexico, with Poland next to launch.
+NIQ offers the BookScan service in 10 territories outside the U.S.: the UK, Ireland, Australia, New Zealand, India, South Africa, Italy, Spain, Brazil and Mexico, with Poland next to launch.